mohit-sharma-87/DevHub-Articles/Migration to Realm Kotlin SDK.md

-Traditionally Realm SDK has been on the top of the latest programming trends like Reactive programming (Rx), LiveData and many more but with the technological shift in Android programming language from Java to Kotlin, developers were not able to fully utilize the power the language with Realm SDK as underlying SDK was still in Java, a few of them were Coroutines, Kotlin Flow, etc.
+Traditionally Realm SDK has been on the top of the latest programming trends like Reactive programming (Rx), LiveData and many more but with the technological shift in Android programming language from Java to Kotlin, developers were not able to fully utilize the power of the language with Realm as underlying SDK was still in Java, few of the notable were support for the Coroutines, Kotlin Flow, etc.

-But with the new Kotlin SDK that is all changed and has further reduced the boiler code.
-Let's see understand by example.
+But with the Kotlin SDK that all has changed and further led to the reduction of boiler code.
+Let's understand these by examples.

-Use-case: As a user, I would like to register my visit as soon as I open the app or screen.
+Example 1: As a user, I would like to register my visit as soon as I open the app or screen.

-Steps to complete the operation would be
+Steps to complete this operation would be

 1. Authenticate with Realm SDK.
 2. Based on the user information, create a sync config with the partition key.